usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/22/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `5a6fe27d9260a9a07c57aaddc8021557`
 - :material-text: **Run description:** Named entities are recognized using an of the shell named entity tagger.
-We also use wikipedia to identify entities.
-We ground each entity by trying to find its homepage.
-Named entities are recognized using an of the shell named entity tagger.
 This tagger was trained on the CoNLL 2003 english corpus.
 We use standard IR on entity co-occurence models to obtain a ranked list of candidates.
 We use the wikipedia category structure to filter candidate entities by type.
 This list is reranked based on the wikipedia categories associated with a candidate entity and the categories associated with a topic.

 ---
 #### ilpsEntem